azhu7/Chess/README.md

 Chess game implemented in C++

 Usage
-To move a piece, enter its current tile, then the destination tile.
-Example: A2 C3
+To move a piece, enter current tile, then destination tile.
+Example: 'A2 C3'
+For help, type 'help'
-To quit, type 'q'
+To quit, type 'quit'